LeonBroseliske/CFC/README.md

 	cfc.sh findip n.n.n.n/NN
 	cfc6.sh findip <IPv6_address_range>

-Searches the firewalls if the given IP(range) is already part of an added rule, might be a bit slow on large firewalls (~25 sec. for searching 500 ip ranges per server)
+Searches the firewalls if the given IP(range) is already part of an added rule, might be a bit slow on large firewalls for IPV6 (~25 sec. for searching 500 ip ranges per server).
+IPv4 uses prefix matching on the binary form of the IP instead which is roughly 500% faster, this is also used for the precheck and protectedranges features.

 last: